Zalmoxes: Classification

 For the next half-century, taxonomic workers found Rhabdodon and Mochlodon within either Camptosauridae or Iguanodontidae.
 However, Paul Sereno (1986) found that Rhabdodon and Mochlodon were within Iguanodontia.
 The ICZN (1988) resolved this complication, selecting the ornithopod Rhabdodon as having priority over Mochlodon.
 From this publication, scientists began placing Rhabdodon and Mochlodon within Euornithopoda.
 In 2003, Weishampel et al. named a new family for Mochlodon, Rhabdodon and the new genus Zalmoxes.
 This family, Rhabdodontidae, was placed as a derived within Iguanodontia.
 Further studies support this placement of Rhabdodontidae, phylogenetically between Talenkauen and Tenontosaurus.

 Below are two possible phylogenies of Rhabdodontidae by McDonald et al. (2010; left), and Ösi et al. (2012; right).

 Paleobiology

-Zalmoxes is a more robust animal than its precursors and more derived relatives, and has a rotund build.
+Zalmoxes has a more robust build than its precursors and more derived relatives.
 Infraspecific ontogenetic growth is relatively well known in Zalmoxes as there is juvenile material known for the species.
 Nopcsa proposed that the animals of the Hateg Basin, which were smaller than their relatives elsewhere, adapted through insular dwarfism.
 Fossils of both species of Zalmoxes have been unearthed in the Sânpetru Formation, the Sebes Formation and Densuş-Ciula Formation in Romania, both species have been found exclusively in the Hateg Island region.

 Diet

 A scientific paper from 2003 found that Zalmoxes most likely had a diet that consisted of tough fibrous plants like soft shoots, horsetails, angiosperms, pteridophytes, and ferns.
+Further studies showed that it could process and digest C3 plants.